Should I set up a base in Ubud or Canggu?

-Warning: This post is chock-full of cliches, generalizations, and opinions, but hey—I’m a grizzled blogger from the days of LiveJournal.
+Warning: This post is chock-full of cliches, generalizations, and opinions, but hey—I’m a grizzled, OG blogger from the days of LiveJournal.
 I know no other way.
-Besides, it’s been too long since I opened the hellgates for some good, old-fashioned hate mail.
-I’ll try to keep eyeball injury to a minimum.
-If you choose to mail me a sea urchin at some future time, please put a warning on the package for the postman.
+Besides, it’s been too long since I opened the hellgates for some good old-fashioned hate mail.
+This post probably won’t give you a concussion, but if you do choose to mail me a sea urchin at some future time, please put a warning on the package for the postman.
 He’s a friendly fellow.

 If you haven’t yet traveled to Bali and don’t know what I’m talking about, understand that Ubud and Canggu are separated by one stressful hour of driving.
 Culturally, they are days apart.
 Like siblings with a vast age difference, the two couldn’t be any different.

-Obvious observations first.
 Canggu has several wide beaches; all are infested with surfers.
-Ubud is in the interior of the island and lacks a beach.
+On the other hand, Ubud is in the interior of the island and lacks a beach.
 Instead, it has a forest infested with rude macaques.
 Whether bitten by Canggu surfer or Ubud monkey, you’re going to need some shots.

 Ubud is old.
 You often can’t tell the difference between a cafe, guesthouse, and Hindu temple.
 The whole damn town feels like an ancient place of worship.
 Canggu, on the other hand, is new.
 It wasn’t even a thing 10 years ago.
 Frankly, it’s ugly, and the growing pains continue.
 A cacophony of construction is the soundtrack from morning to dark.